Why we love the PS5

 3. Virtual Reality is a real focus for Sony

-PSVR was a big hit for Sony back on the PS4 and Sony has already made several announcements regarding its successor PSVR2 which will be compatible with the PS5.
+PSVR was a big hit for Sony back on the PS4 and Sony has now released its successor PSVR2 which will be compatible with the PS5 and has been reviewing very well.
 The original PSVR is also compatible with PS5 the only thing you will need to do is request a PlayStation Camera Adapter directly from PlayStation support.
 PlayStation VR is definitely cheaper when you own the console than building a PC capable of running VR and going for some of the competitors such as the HTC Vive.

-The PSVR2 looks to innovate and improve on everything the original hardware brought as an approachable VR solution.
+The PSVR2 innovates and improves on everything the original hardware brought as an approachable VR solution.
 The controllers are being overhauled to have adaptive triggers and haptic feedback first seen on the DualSense controller only enhancing your immersion when playing in VR.
 Also looking under the hood the specs are looking really impressive with an OLED HDR display and 2000 x 2040 per eye resolution which is a serious upgrade from the 960 x 1080 resolutions used back on the original PSVR.

-When it comes to games on the PSVR2 we've had a sneak peek of Horizon Call of the Mountain which pits you in a 1st person perspective, bow in hand taking on the machines of the gorgeous Horizon setting, and it's looking like a real premier VR experience that will be exclusive to the Sony platform.
+When it comes to games on the PSVR2 we've had Horizon Call of the Mountain be a day one exclusive which pits you in a 1st person perspective, bow in hand taking on the machines of the gorgeous Horizon setting, and its looking like a real premier VR experience that will be exclusive to the Sony platform.
 If you're interested in hearing more we've got you covered with all the PSVR2 deals and information.